 - Embryonic stem (ES) cells: Derived from early stage embryos

-- Induced pluripotent stem (iPS) cells: Generated from cells, such as adult skin or blood, obtained from donors
+- Induced pluripotent stem (iPS) cells: Generated from cells, such as somatic cells, obtained from donors

 Making Induced Pluripotent Stem Cells

-The process of generating iPS cells is referred to as reprogramming and involves the directed expression of pluripotency genes in adult cells.
-CDI has developed and optimized an episomal reprogramming process that utilizes circular DNA vectors to deliver the pluripotency genes.
+The process of generating iPS cells is referred to as reprogramming and involves the directed expression of pluripotency genes in somatic cells.
+FCDI has developed and optimized an episomal reprogramming process that utilizes circular DNA vectors to deliver the pluripotency genes.
 Episomal reprogramming has significant benefits over other reprogramming methods, especially for clinical applications.

 Differentiating iPS Cells into Diverse Cell Types

 After manufacturing iPS cells, FCDI uses proprietary methods to direct the cell differentiation mechanisms that can make industrial quantities of high quality, highly pure differentiated tissue cells, which include cardiomyocytes, neurons, and hepatocytes.
 Since first being described in 2007 (Takahashi et al., 2007; Yu et al., 2007), iPS cells and the resulting tissue cells derived from them have been produced from donors representing broad ethnic, genetic, and disease state diversity.